LIONant-depot/xtextfile/documentation/documentation.md

 ## Running Tests
 - The `Test()` function writes/reads text and binary files, asserting equality.
 - Files like "TextFileTest.la1.txt" generated for inspection.

-# xtextfile::stream Documentation

-# Overview

-The `xtextfile::stream` class is a C++ utility for reading and writing structured data to files in either text or binary format.
-It is designed to handle serialized data with support for records (groups of data entries), fields (individual data elements), and user-defined types.
-The class manages error handling, endianness, floating-point representation, and more.

-Key features:
-- Supports text (human-readable, but lossy for floats due to text-to-binary conversion) and binary files.
-- User-defined types allow custom structures composed of primitive types (e.g., floats, integers, strings).
-- Records can be labeled or counted, with callbacks for processing multiple entries.
-- Error handling via `err` and `err2` structs, which provide state and message information.
-- CRC32 hashing for type identification and integrity.

-**Important Note on Types (from code comments):**
-Text files are lossy for floating-point numbers because they may not survive exact text-to-binary conversion.
-Supported primitive types in user-defined structures:

 ---